stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 You will be using your code in 6 months
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Code that you wrote 6 months ago is often indistinguishable from code that someone else has written.
+Code that you wrote 6 months ago looks similar to code that someone else wrote.
-You will look upon a file with a fond sense of remembrance.
-Then a sneaking feeling of foreboding,
-knowing that someone less experienced, less wise, had written it.

-As you go through this selfless act of untangling things that were obvious or clever months ago,
+As you untangle things that were once obvious months ago,
-you will start to empathize with your users.
+you will start to empathize with your users who need good documentation.
-If only I had written down why I had done this.
-Life would be so much simpler.

 Documentation allows you to transfer the *why* behind code.
-Much in the same way code comments explain the *why*,
+Much like how code comments explain the *why*,
-and not the *how*,
+and not the *how*.
-documentation serves the same purpose.

 .. sidebar::  Sidebar on open source